teamed/teamed.io/pages/policy.md

 {% par 19 %}
 All payment processing fees are reimbursed by us.
-No matter which payment instrument is used (PayPal, Upwork, wire transfer, check, or cash), we guarantee that you get exactly the amount you earned.
+No matter which payment instrument is used (PayPal, Upwork, or Bitcoins), we guarantee that you get exactly the amount you earned.

 {% par 32 %}